dankuck/dankuck.github.io/_posts/2020-04-17-trumans-map-1-discrete-conspiracy.md

 Looking back, this moment was Their first mistake.
 They probably thought a kid reading a giant math book was weird, but not too weird.
 Kids do weird things when they’re grieving.

-Maybe They could tell I was thinking about Dad, he loved math.
+Maybe They could tell I was thinking about Dad; he loved math.
 So They had no reason to suspect anything when I brought it to the little desk in my room, where I always studied.

 I had seen this book, blue with orange and green stripes, up on the shelf for months.
 I still wonder when he gutted it to put in his own pages.